Press Kit

 Marquee Power

-Marquee Power at Proctors is the only district energy system in the country run by a theatre—heating and cooling one million square feet over seven properties; reducing the carbon footprint in downtown Schenectady by over 500 metric tons of CO2/year.
+Marquee Power at Proctors is the only district energy system in the country run by a theatre—heating and cooling one million square feet of downtown Schenectady and reducing the community’s carbon footprint by more than 500 metric tons of CO2/year.

 Open Stage Media